Skip to main content

 Competitions are not required.
 What they do well is stretch you into unfamiliar chemistry, mathematics and physical reasoning.

-1. Cambridge Chemistry Challenge (C3L6) tests advanced chemical reasoning beyond the school syllabus, including unfamiliar problem solving and clear application of core ideas.
+1. Cambridge Chemistry Challenge (C3L6) Tests advanced chemical reasoning beyond the school syllabus, including unfamiliar problem solving and clear application of core ideas.
 Prepare by: Work through past papers slowly, then rewrite solutions explaining the principle behind each step.

-2. RSC UK Chemistry Olympiad tests high-level chemistry problem solving, chemical calculations, data interpretation and application of known chemistry in unfamiliar settings.
+2. RSC UK Chemistry Olympiad Tests high-level chemistry problem solving, chemical calculations, data interpretation and application of known chemistry in unfamiliar settings.
 Prepare by: Use past papers and mark schemes; practise setting out reasoning clearly rather than memorising answer patterns.

-3. Nuffield Research Placements tests research curiosity, resilience, scientific communication and the ability to work on a structured STEM project.
+3. Nuffield Research Placements Tests research curiosity, resilience, scientific communication and the ability to work on a structured STEM project.
 Prepare by: Build a short evidence base of practical, coding, reading or communication work before applying.

-4. UK Senior Mathematical Challenge tests mathematical reasoning, precision and problem-solving speed relevant to quantitative chemistry.
+4. UK Senior Mathematical Challenge Tests mathematical reasoning, precision and problem-solving speed relevant to quantitative chemistry.
 Prepare by: Do timed past papers and then rework incorrect questions without time pressure to identify missing reasoning habits.

-5. British Physics Olympiad tests quantitative physical reasoning and modelling, useful for applicants strengthening the physical chemistry side of their preparation.
+5. British Physics Olympiad Tests quantitative physical reasoning and modelling, useful for applicants strengthening the physical chemistry side of their preparation.
 Prepare by: Start with accessible challenge papers and focus on dimensional analysis, graph interpretation and explaining assumptions.

 None are required; one or two done well beats five half-attempted.